Access to Materials

 Lear Center staff will make reproductions of materials for patrons subject to copyright law and the condition of the materials.
 Staff reserve the right to reject requests when materials are too fragile or when filling the request would take an inordinate amount of staff time.

-All digital reproductions will be scanned as 300dpi JPEGs, unless otherwise requested.
+All digital reproductions will be scanned as either 400dpi JPEGs or PDF, unless otherwise requested.
+Reproductions will be delivered electronically, unless otherwise requested.

 Non-Connecticut College affiliates

-Digital images will be delivered via email or DVD, depending on file size.
-DVDs sent by mail will incur a shipping charge.
-In addition, remote requests may bring an additional $10 processing fee.
+Digital images will be delivered via email or secure link, depending on file size.
 For fees for images from the Rachel Carson collection, please contact Benjamin Panciera.

 Permission to Publish

 Permission to publish is required to reproduce text or images from Lear Center collections.
-Requests must be submitted in writing, and should include the following information:
+Please email us with your request to confirm we have access to the materials.
+The Permission to Publish form should include the following information:

 - Materials requested